syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-a-Chart-to-the-Report-Designer.md

-4.To view the value axis, category axis, and series axis panels double click the chart area.
+4. To view the value axis, category axis, and series axis panels double click the chart area.

-5.Drag a data field to the category axis panel and the value axis panel.
+5. Drag a data field to the category axis panel and the value axis panel.
 After setting the data field, it looks like the following illustration.